2006 Georgia Bulldogs football team: Mississippi State

-Starting quarterback put together a nice game with his best offensive production of the year.
+Matthew Stafford started at quarterback and threw for 267 yards and 2 touchdowns.
 Still, Georgia had to stave off a late rally by Mississippi State to get the win.

-SEC Freshman of the Week: Freshman quarterback Matthew Stafford for his performance against Mississippi State in which he completed 20-of-32 passes for 267 yards and two touchdowns.
+Freshman quarterback Matthew Stafford was named SEC Freshman of the Week for his performance against Mississippi State in which he completed 20-of-32 passes for 267 yards and two touchdowns.